 Git basics#

-For frictionless collaboration in Unreal Engine you need version control.
+For frictionless collaboration in a game engine, you need version control.
 A version control system replaces incremental saving and a file syncing service like Dropbox or Google Drive.
 Rather than synchronizing your files continuously, you upload and download a list of files manually.

 Git is a version control (or source control) system that allows you to store snapshots of a file, without changing the filename.
 When you use Unity, Unreal or Godot or when you develop software, that’s the way to do it.
 Game engines cannot handle increments like “_v001”.
 They won’t find the files anymore.
 A version control system allows you to store all older file versions on a central server as snapshots or checkpoints.
 This way, you can always roll back if something breaks.